LukeNewsham/lukeNewsham/project2/README.md

 # Admin Dashboard

 An application which allows users to 'create, read, update and delete' data from a company directory MySql database.
 The data includes employees, deparments and office locations.

+This project was created as 'Project 2' for IT Career Switch.
+I was given a pre made database, and asked to create a user friendly application which would allow a user to create, read, update and delete data while protecting the integrety of the database.

+This project took around 4 weeks and allowed me to solidify my full stack knowledge in a real life project.

 ## Tech Stack

 **Client:** HTML, Css, Bootstrap, jQuery